Introduction

 1. Early Magmatic Deposits

-magmatic deposits form during the initial stages of magma crystallization when
+form during the initial stages of magma crystallization when minerals begin to

-minerals begin to separate due to differences in their melting points.
-These
+separate due to differences in their melting points.
+These deposits are often

-deposits are often associated with mafic and ultramafic rocks and include
+associated with mafic and ultramafic rocks and include valuable ore minerals

-valuable ore minerals such as chromite, magnetite, and ilmenite.
-The layering
+such as chromite, magnetite, and ilmenite.
+The layering in these deposits

 Formation Process: